Let’s begin with a pop quiz today!

 It can help your business in these 6 ways:

-2. It's really helpful when you’re trying to get people who are close to buying your product, to either ask for demos or get in touch with sales directly.
+- It's really helpful when you’re trying to get people who are close to buying your product, to either ask for demos or contact sales directly.

 ✔️Talk about what they like and don't like and